qianglise/openfoam/content/mesh.rst

 .. questions::

-   - What is
+   - What is a mesher?
-   - What problem do

 .. objectives::

-   - Explain
+   - Understand the basics of blockMesh and snappyHexMesh
+   - Know how to use blockMesh and snappyHexMesh

 .. instructor-note::